behind the lens

 meet the photographer

-when i'm not rushing down fifth avenue in stilettos or lugging my scripts to studio, you can find me riding. horses have always been my fun, little fantasy world. i started riding every summer at my aunt's barn on long island, and it was my favorite part of the year. when i started going to nyu, i made it a weekly fantasy. that weekly outing turned into a bi-weekly adventure, which eventually evolved into a multi-weekly mission to be a competitive rider, and now has me preoccupied four to six times a week. riding feeds me in ways acting cannot: there is a technical perfection that can be achieved, and it demands physical specificity that acting can sometimes forgive. it is my therapy, and definitely the only thing that nurtures my soul in the midst of bustling taxis and clueless tourists.
+when i'm not rushing down fifth avenue in stilettos or lugging my scripts to rehearsals, you can find me riding. horses have always been my safe space, something to turn to when i need to reset. i started riding every summer at my aunt's barn on long island, and it was my favorite part of the year. when i started at nyu, i made it a weekly saturday vacation. that weekly outing turned into a bi-weekly adventure, which eventually evolved into a multi-weekly mission to become a competitive rider, and now has me preoccupied four to six times a week. riding feeds me in ways acting cannot: there is a technical perfection that can be achieved, and it demands physical specificity that acting can sometimes forgive. it is my therapy, and definitely the only thing that nurtures my soul in the midst of bustling taxis and clueless tourists.

 i was a member of nyu’s ihsa team for three years, and was lucky enough to co-captain the team my senior year. prior to co-captaining, i loved taking photos of my teammates and giving them mementos to remember their unlikely sundays with. riding is always a team effort between the horse and rider, but riding on a team of 20 girls (and the occasional guy) is a truly special experience.